Kafarver/kafarver/README.md

 ### Hi there 👋
-### I’m a cloud architect looking for new Enterprise Architecture projects.
-Experienced in hybrid cloud, cloudnative and migration.
+### I’m a cloud professional looking for new Enterprise Architecture projects.
+Experienced in hybrid cloud, cloud native and migration projects.
 <!--
 **Kafarver/kafarver** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.